Life, Part 1

 Christians are called to be Pro-Life in all things, but there are many who have misused this term to mean the exact opposite.
 All life is sacred, and it's vitally important that Christians live and act like they truly believe this.
 Abortion is an unfortunate, terrible act, but one that will never be fully preventable or prevented.
 To be Pro-Life is to live and serve in such a way to protect as many lives as possible in all walks of life.
 Make sure the decisions we make and the people we put in power are truly Pro-Life, glorifying God in every aspect of life as best as we can.

-There are other aspects of modern civilization that need to be discussed regarding life and Christianity’s stances, but this is a lot to process.
-I will continue this conversation in Life: Part 2 soon, where I’ll cover topics like health care and guns.
+There are other aspects of modern civilization that need to be discussed regarding life and Christianity's stances, but this is a lot to process.
+I will continue this conversation in Life: Part 2, where we'll be talking about guns.